Spartachus/All-Encryption-Software/README.md

 # Nor-Cal-Spring-Hackathon-Project

-This is my project for th 2023 Nor Cal Hackathon
+This is my project for the 2023 Nor Cal Hackathon

 I worked on this project alone which was fun aand not fun but in all it was a succes.